vondas-network/drop-zone-ops/README.md

 <p align="center"><em>Taking streaming to new heights!</em></p>

 ## What is this?
-An automation project focused on streamlining the m3u creation process with the Open Broadcast Software API & WebSockets.
+An automation project focused on streamlining the m3u creation process and stream scheduling using the Open Broadcast Software API & WebSockets.
+This project was put together to explore diy automated broadcasting for subcarrier.tv and inspired by a project from [cyberboy666](https://github.com/cyberboy666/obs_scheduler?tab=readme-ov-file).

 <p align="left">
   <img width="55%" height="55%" src="https://github.com/user-attachments/assets/004a37a7-f267-46a4-9684-e0a27ac535cd"/>